-Biodiversity is needed to sustain and expand the world’s food supply and support the needs of a growing population.
+We need biodiversity to sustain and expand the world’s food supply.
 To achieve zero hunger, our agricultural and food system interventions need to double as environmental interventions.

 Climate change isn't coming.
 It's already here, and it's the second leading cause of global hunger.
 Here are the six most effective things we can do about it.